 OUTPUT (num1 * num2)

 The Python3 code below has implemented the algorithm.
-Add more to the code to output addition, subtraction, and division.
-Press Ctrl + Enter (Cmd + Enter on Mac) to run the code when you’re ready.
+Add more to the code to output addition, subtraction, and division. (the code will run on the webpage – remember to copy any code you wish to save)

 Something that you may have noticed in the Python3 code was the use of int() around the inputs.
 In some languages, all inputs are treated as strings, so they must be converted into the correct data type before they can be used.
 This is known as casting.